October 18th, 2015 •

 When your blood sugar levels dropped too low you could get into a coma, so your body must respond to this immediately.
 The body responds to this emergency situation by releasing cortisol.
 Cortisol helps the liver to convert glycogen to glucose to raise blood sugar levels.
 Often times when individuals experience low blood sugar and cortisol is released they will reach for things that will provide them with quick energy like coffee, colas, energy drinks or by eating something high in sugar.
 This in combination with the released sugar from the liver just starts the above process over and over again, a process that is sometimes referred to as the “blood sugar rollercoaster”.

 A diet high in alcohol or refined and sugary foods predisposes you to the blood sugar rollercoaster.
+A real adrenal fatigue and sugar.
 This is further aggravated by irregular eating habits.
 Both are a major source of daily HPA axis stresses.

 If you want to optimize your health and recover from Adrenal Fatigue you should do your best to avoid foods that contain added sugars, such as regular table sugar (sucrose) or high fructose corn syrup (see the list below for more names for sugar).
 Naturally occurring sugars that are found naturally in foods such as fruits (fructose) and milk (lactose) are fine in moderation.

 Just one coca-cola